-The research activities carried out meet the important needs of scientific and technological development of the Country.
+The carried out research activities meet the important needs of scientific and technological development of the Country.
 They have numerous application outcomes in areas of strategic importance such as environment, security, safety, and health.

-The monitoring of the environment and territory is achieved through the development of advanced methodologies for airborne and satellite image processing, in situ measurement acquisition and elaboration, as well as geographical information treatment.
-The activities are very well framed in the European program for Earth Observation "Copernicus", whose purpose is to provide accurate and timely information on the territory and the environment that surrounds us.
+The monitoring of the environment and territory is achieved through the development of advanced methodologies for airborne and satellite image processing, in situ measurement acquisition and processing, as well as geographical information treatment.
+The activities are very well framed in the European program for Earth Observation (EO) named "Copernicus", whose purpose is to provide accurate and timely information on the territory and the environment that surrounds us.
+Moreover, the carried out activities are also very well in line with the developments of the national satellite observation programs called "COSMO-SkyMed" of the first and second generation and "PRISMA".
 Many techniques of Earth Observation have been developed at IREA over the years with important implications in various application areas.

-Particular attention is devoted to the agricultural sector that must face important challenges due to the continuous pressure of global demand for food, particularly in developing countries.
+Particular attention is devoted to the development of EO techniques to be applied in the agricultural sector that must face important challenges due to the continuous pressure of global demand for food, particularly in developing countries.
 The analysis of satellite images of the Earth's surface allows crop mapping and monitoring of their status as well as tracking their vegetative development and maximizing yields.
-In this framework, IREA was engaged during the last three years as the coordinator of a European project (ERMES - An Earth obseRvation Model-based RicE information Service) for the development of services based on satellite data to support the system of rice production in Italy and Europe, with the long-term goal of exporting these technologies to African and Asian countries.
-Another important application based on high-resolution images (satellite, aircraft, drone), called 'Precision Farming', allows analysis of variability inside the field and its relationships with germination problems, nutritional or water deficiencies, and the translation of remote sensing data into information directly employable for business management.
+In this framework, IREA has been involved in the last few years as the coordinator of a European project (ERMES - An Earth obseRvation Model-based RicE information Service) for the development of services based on satellite data to support the system of rice production in Italy and Europe, with the long-term goal of exporting these technologies to African and Asian countries.
+Another important application based on high-resolution images (satellite, aircraft, drone), called 'Precision Farming', allows to monitor the state of the crops and more generally to provide specific information for modern management of agricultural practices aimed at obtaining more sustainable and profitable productions.

 IREA also has considerable expertise in the use of Earth Observation Technologies for the monitoring of inland aquatic ecosystems (lakes and lagoons) and coastal areas, in particular for the detection of algal blooms, the growth and areal evolution of the submerged vegetation and the control of discharges.
 Among water resources, natural and artificial lakes are the main reservoir of fresh water.
 The health of these ecosystems depends on the presence of substances of different origin such as nutrient concentration, suspended solid particles resulting from soil erosion, the presence of heavy metals and pesticides introduced by humans.
-Improper use of these substances can seriously alter the hydrological equilibria of water bodies; therefore, the control and management of the water resource is strategic and imperative.
-In this field, satellite technologies, which allow you to monitor large parts of the territory with frequent and continuous observations over time, are a valuable tool for analysis.
-The Institute involvement in various national and international projects has enabled the consolidation of its image analysis ability, implementation algorithms and codes used to generate different types of products needed for water monitoring.
+Improper use of these substances can seriously alter the hydrological equilibria of water bodies; therefore, the control and management of the water resource are strategic and imperative.
+In this field, satellite technologies, which allow monitoring large parts of the territory with frequent and continuous observations over time, are a valuable tool for analysis.
+The Institute involvement in various national and international projects has enabled the consolidation of its image analysis ability, the implementation of algorithms and codes used to generate different types of products needed for water monitoring.